 Mission & Governance

 The T.M.C.
-Asser Instituut’s mission is to further the development of international and European law in such a way that it serves the cultivation of trust and respect in the global, regional, national and local societies in which it operates.
+Asser Instituut’s mission is to further the development of international and European law so that it serves the cultivation of trust and respect in the global, regional, national and local societies in which it operates.

-In view of this mission and building on the academic legacy of our predecessors, the board and staff of the institute strive for continuous dissemination of knowledge and results of their research, through courses, conferences and publications.
+In view of this mission, and building on the academic legacy of our predecessors, the board and staff of the institute strive for continuous dissemination of their research and knowledge through courses, conferences and publications.
 Scholarship and knowledge dissemination are integrated to stimulate intellectual enquiry and lay the foundation for impact in the real legal world.
-In close contacts and interaction with our colleagues at other institutions based in The Hague and farther away, we aim for a role as the preeminent centre for international and European law, that responds to changing social realities for people living in interconnected cities, regions and societies.
+In close contacts and interaction with our colleagues at other institutions based in The Hague and across the globe, we aim for a role as the preeminent centre for international and European law, that responds to changing social realities for people living in interconnected cities, regions and societies.

 Remuneration of board members

-None of the board members receives any remuneration or compensation for their board-membership, or to attend board meetings.
-The president of the board, the academic director, and the managing director make up the executive board of the institute.
-They are employed by the University of Amsterdam, and seconded to the Institute.
-Their remuneration, like that of all Asser staff, is governed by the Collective Employment Agreement (CAO) for the Dutch Universities (VSNU).
+None of the supervisory board members receives any remuneration or compensation for their board-membership nor for attending board meetings.
+The executive board members, as all other Asser staff, are employed by the University of Amsterdam and seconded to the Institute.
+The Collective Employment Agreement (CAO) governs their remuneration for the Dutch Universities (VSNU).